(for my mother’s sister)

 and finally passed through our hearts

-to flower again in shining red beauty,
+to flower again in shining red beauty.

-rich with all the pain and laughter,
+Rich with all the pain and laughter

-lowered to the earth of a warm hillside
+into the earth of a warm hillside

 with last tears and final adieu

-to my long foe and dear ally,
+long foes and dear allies,

-your thorn and mine become the rose.
+your thorn and mine

 WHEW!
 A rose, by any other name, is yet a rose–root and stem and leaf and blooming flower..and a very certain radiance, which the thorns could be understood to protect.